vcmi/vcmi/docs/developers/Building_iOS.md

 ## Obtaining dependencies

-There're 2 ways to get prebuilt dependencies:
+There are 2 ways to get prebuilt dependencies:

 -   [Conan package manager](https://github.com/vcmi/vcmi/tree/develop/docs/conan.md) - recommended.
 Note that the link points to the cutting-edge state in `develop` branch, for the latest release check the same document in the [master branch (https://github.com/vcmi/vcmi/tree/master/docs/conan.md).
 -   [legacy manually built libraries](https://github.com/vcmi/vcmi-ios-deps) - can be used if you have Xcode 11/12 or to build for simulator / armv7 device